LinaMaria21/StudentGradesManager/README.md

 Student Grades Manager

+C# Console application
-C# Console application, made to manage grades and to practice data structures and algorithms
+Made to manage grades and to practice data structures and algorithms.

 .NET 8

 Features
 Students can enter their grades:

 - Store grades in a List<int>
 - Display all grades entered
 - Calculate the average grade